jmustiola/jmustiola/README.md

 My principal approach to coding is by focusing in small solutions **one by one** and **step-by-step** until joining the ones to perform a big action.

-In my journey as a developer, I've been learning and developed some skills that let me work in different areas and workspaces, weather **collaborativelly** or individually.
+In my journey as a developer, I've been learning and developing some skills that let me work in different areas and workspaces, weather **collaborativelly** or individually.

 I'm always **searching for something new** to be learnt and applied, but also **invest much time on growing my base stack** for maintaining myself stabled and offer robust services.